-William (Bill)'s practice involves a broad range of commercial litigation matters, with emphasis on the defence of product liability class actions, anti-trust law (price fixing, bid-rigging, misleading advertising, illegal trade practices and deceptive marketing practices), infrastructure and construction claims, banking law, insolvency, restructuring and corporate disputes.
+Bill represents clients across a broad range of commercial litigation matters, with an emphasis on the defence of product liability class actions, anti-trust law (price fixing, bid-rigging, misleading advertising, illegal trade practices and deceptive marketing practices), infrastructure and construction claims, banking law, insolvency, restructuring and corporate disputes.

-Bill has appeared before the courts in Ontario, Québec, British Columbia and Alberta; the Competition Tribunal; the Federal Court of Canada and the Federal Court of Appeal; and numerous private arbitral panels.
-He is fluently bilingual in English and French, and completely at ease conducting trials or appellate advocacy in either language.
+He has appeared before the courts in Ontario, Québec, British Columbia and Alberta, the Federal Court of Canada and the Federal Court of Appeal, as well as before the Competition Tribunal and numerous private arbitral panels.
+He is fluently bilingual in English and French and conducts trials or appellate advocacy in either language.

-Chambers & Partners’ Chambers Canada—Recognized practitioner in dispute resolution: class action (defence) (2019)
+Chambers Canada—Leading lawyer in litigation: products liability and dispute resolution: class action (defence)